isomerpages/isomerpages-isomergovsg/_resources/4a-navbar-and-footer-overview.md

 layout: leftnav-page-content
 title: Overview
 permalink: /navbar-and-footer/overview/
-breadcrumb: Navbar and footer  - Overview
+breadcrumb: Navbar and Footer  - Overview
 collection_name: resources
-second_nav_title: "Navbar and footer"
+second_nav_title: "Navbar and Footer"
 ---
 #### **Navbar and footer**
 Each Isomer website has a navbar and footer.